bkayser/thrift-versioning-doc/readme.md

     cd examples
     ./gen.sh

-Start up v3 of the server.
-You can start up other versions of the service but the backward incompatibility scenarios are all relative to the latest version of the server.

-    ruby server.rb 1.1.0 &
+Start up the server.
+This instantiates server implementations of the 1.1.0 and 2.0.0 interfaces.

+    thin -R config.ru start

 Now run each version of the client.

     ruby client.rb 1.0.0
     ruby client.rb 1.0.1
     ruby client.rb 1.1.0
+    ruby client.rb 2.0.0

-Furthermore you can study the changes required to the client in order to upgrade to v3 of the stubs.
-You'll find these changes described in the V3 module of [client.rb](examples/client.rb).
+In [client.rb](examples/client.rb) you can study the changes required in each of the versions of the client in order to upgrade the stubs for that version.

 So what's the point of runnable examples?
 If you have a question about the effect of any particular kind of change on clients the best way to answer it is to actually try it out.
 These examples all use ruby but you could verify some of the assumptions using clients written in other languages.